 roslaunchstarts several nodes with parameters and arguments as prescribed in launch files.

-Typical ROS drivers (including this pressure controller dirver) actually require several nodes, so usually those are nicely packaged into launch files.
+Typical ROS drivers (including this pressure controller driver) actually require several nodes, so usually those are nicely packaged into launch files.
 You can also combine nodes from various packages into your own launch files to start combinations of different drivers and control nodes.
 This quickly gets messy though, so sometimes it’s easier and cleaner to just make your own bash files that you run instead.